OECD

 Anchor point: Overview

-50% of the OECD’s electricity was generated from clean sources last year, above the global average of 39%.
+52% of the OECD’s electricity was generated from clean sources in 2025, above the global average of 43%.

-The Organisation for Economic Co-operation and Development (OECD) is a trading club of the high-income economies.
-Its 38 member countries account for 37% of the world’s electricity demand.
-While there is a huge variation in the formation of electricity mixes across the OECD, all members have begun their transition to clean power.
-In 2023, fossil fuels provided 50% of the electricity generated across the OECD.
+The Organisation for Economic Co-operation and Development (OECD) includes most high-income economies.
+Its 38 member countries account for 36% of global electricity demand.
+While electricity mixes vary widely between OECD members, all have begun their transitions to clean power.

 Anchor point: Data